-We often hear about co-dependent relationships but it’s not always clear exactly what they are and how we can spot them.
+We often hear about co-dependent relationships but it’s not always clear exactly what they are and how we can spot the warning signs of a co-dependent relationship.
 The term codependency was first used nearly 50 years ago to describe unhealthy relationships involving excessive control or compliance, often with one partner lacking self-sufficiency and autonomy.
 Negatively reinforcing behaviours can make a person reliant on another for happiness and they often reinforce these responses with overtly caring behavior.

 These relationships are usually very one sided and can have a very negative impact on a person’s long term happiness, creating feelings of anxiety, exhaustion and depression.

 These questions can be used to spot a co-dependent relationship: